vitarb/gzset/README.md

       └───────────────────────┘
 ```

-Early prototypes used a global `Mutex<BTreeMap>`.
-The crate now keeps its
-state in a thread-local `RefCell<HashMap>`, relying on Valkey to call module
-commands from a single thread.
+The module keeps its state in a process-wide `Mutex<HashMap>` protected by
+`once_cell::sync::Lazy`.
+Commands lock this map whenever they read or write a
+set and it is cleared when Valkey executes `FLUSHDB` or `FLUSHALL`.
+The module subscribes to Valkey's FLUSHDB event and clears its keyspace when FLUSHDB or FLUSHALL run.
 Future work will:

 1. Add RDB/AOF serialization hooks.